Acumatica/Acumatica-Surveys/README.md

 ## Setup Instructions

-**Step One**, download the customization package (AcumaticaSurveyPkg.zip) as is shown below in the screenshot below.
+**Step One:** Download the customization package (AcumaticaSurveyPkg.zip) as is shown below in the screenshot below.

 ![Screenshot](/docs/images/SS1-DownloadPackage.PNG)

-**Step Two**, go to your Project Customization Screen.
+**Step Two:** Go to your Project Customization Screen.
 You may just do a quick searach by typing *"Customization"* then selecting it as follows.

 ![Screenshot](/docs/images/SS0-CustomizationProjects.PNG)

-**Step Three**, upload & import the package you downloadedto your **Acumatica 2019R2** instance by clicking on the *Customization* menu which you will now find in the upper-righthand of the Acumatica application.
+**Step Three:** Upload & import the package you downloadedto your **Acumatica 2019R2** instance by clicking on the *Customization* menu which you will now find in the upper-righthand of the Acumatica application.
 Then select **Manage Customizations** from the drop down list as illustrated below.

 ![Screenshot](/docs/images/SS1-ImportCustPackage.PNG)